koustubh25/crawl-google-results/README.md

 4. Run the program.

 ## Sample Output

-Title : The Association for Natural Language Processing ... - ?????? <br>
-Site : www.anlp.jp/en/ <br>
-Abstract : Through the publication of a quarterly association journal titled Journal of Natural Language Processing and the hosting of annual meetings of the Association for Natural Language Processing, the association strives to promote this academic ... <br>

-Title : The Association for Natural Language Processing Home Page <br>
-Site : www.anlp.jp/ <br>
-Abstract : ??????(The Association for Natural Language Processing)?????? ?????????????????????????????????1994?4?1 ?????????? ???4?????????????????1?????? ?? ... <br>

 Title : The Stanford NLP (Natural Language Processing) Group <br>
 Site : nlp.stanford.edu/ <br>